TheNeikos/rustbreak/README.md

 - Simple To Use, Fast, Secure
 - Threadsafe
-- Key/Value Storage
-- bincode or yaml storage
+- ron, bincode, or yaml storage

 Usage
 -----

 Usage is quite simple:

-- Create/open a database using `Database::open`
+- Create/open a database using one of the Database constructors:
-    - You can specify the kind of Key you want using this Syntax:
-      `Database::<Key>::open`
+    - Create a `FileDatabase` with `FileDatabase::from_path`
+    - Create a `MemoryDatabase` with `MemoryDatabase::memory`
+    - Create a `Database` with `Database::from_parts`
-- `Insert`/`Retrieve` data from the Database
+- `Write`/`Read` data from the Database
-- Don't forget to run `flush` periodically
+- Don't forget to run `sync` periodically

 ```rust
 # use std::collections::HashMap;